-- 5.56.
-An asset register is the starting point for any system of financial control over tangible assets as it: - facilitates the effective physical control over assets - provides the information that enables the authority to make the most cost-effective use of its capital resources - supports the AGAR entry for fixed assets by collecting the information on the cost or value of assets held - forms a record of assets held for insurance purposes. - 5.57.
-The key information needed in the asset register is: date of acquisition, cost of acquisition, useful life estimate and location along with value held for investments. - 5.58.
-Assets should be first recorded in the asset register at their actual purchase cost. - 5.59.
-Assets that are either under construction or have not been brought into use should be included on the asset register only once complete and they benefit the community. - 5.60.
-Obsolete assets that are no longer in use or are awaiting disposal should be clearly recorded as such. - 5.61.
-Where an authority receives an asset as a gift at zero cost, for example by community asset transfer, it should be included with a nominal one-pound (£1) value as a proxy for the zero cost. - 5.62.
+- 5.57.
+An asset register is the starting point for any system of financial control over tangible assets as it: - facilitates the effective physical control over assets - provides the information that enables the authority to make the most cost-effective use of its capital resources - supports the AGAR entry for fixed assets by collecting the information on the cost or value of assets held - forms a record of assets held for insurance purposes. - 5.58.
+The asset register should contain in its most simple form the date of acquisition, cost of acquisition, useful life estimate and location along with value held for investments; however, it is desirable for the register to contain other such supplementary information to enable the user to better understand the nature and scope of the use of the fixed asset.
+It is therefore recommended to show insurance value, replacement value, custodian, date last physically vouched. - 5.59.
+Each authority may choose an appropriate minimum value for deciding between fixed assets and general consumables.
+The limit chosen will relate to expected useful life, whether the item would be included on an insurance claim and whether it is included in the risk assessment of the authority in any way.
+This minimum level is to be minuted and reviewed at least annually.
+The rationale and methodology should be recorded in the minutes. - 5.60.
+One item or group of similar items shall be regarded for inclusion in the fixed asset register. - 5.61.
+Assets should be first recorded in the asset register at their actual purchase cost. - 5.62.
+Assets that are either under construction or have not been brought into use should be included on the asset register only once complete and they benefit the community. - 5.63.
+Obsolete assets that are no longer in use or are awaiting disposal should be clearly recorded as such. - 5.64.
+Where an authority receives an asset as a gift at zero cost, for example by community asset transfer, it should be included with a nominal one-pound (£1) value as a proxy for the zero cost.

+- 5.65.
 Assets that do not have a functional purpose or any intrinsic resale value (for example, a village pond or war memorial) are often referred to as 'community assets'.
-Authorities should record community assets in the asset register in the same way as gifted assets. - 5.63.
+Authorities should record community assets in the asset register in the same way as gifted assets. - 5.66.
 The particular method of asset valuation is not specified in proper practices so authorities may use any reasonable approach to be applied consistently from year to year.
-The method of asset valuation adopted should be set out in a policy approved by the authority and recorded in the authority's minutes and in the asset register. - 5.64.
+The method of asset valuation adopted should be set out in a policy approved by the authority and recorded in the authority's minutes and in the asset register. - 5.67.
 For authorities covered by this guide, the most appropriate and commonly used method of fixed asset valuation for first registration on the asset register is at acquisition cost.
-This means that the recorded value of the asset will not change from year to year, unless it is materially enhanced. - 5.65.
-Commercial concepts of depreciation, impairment adjustments, and revaluation are not required nor appropriate for this method of asset valuation. - 5.66.
+This means that the recorded value of the asset will not change from year to year, unless it is materially enhanced. - 5.68.
+Commercial concepts of depreciation, impairment adjustments, and revaluation are not required nor appropriate for this method of asset valuation. - 5.69.
 The total value of an authority's assets recorded on the asset register as at 31 March each year is reported at Line 9 on the authority's AGAR.
 Authorities should be able to track and explain fully any changes in the asset register from year to year.